lenjoseph/lg_equity_research/README.md

 The app structures ai agents as research domain specialists that perform data gathering and analysis scoped to their respective domain.
 The app manages state through langgraph's graph state model.
+The graph implements a node-based cache that configures cache keys and ttl at the agent level.
+The entrypoint of the graph vaidates that the ticker is valid using yfinance.
-Research agents are executed in parallel at the start of the workflow.
+Once the ticker is vaidated, research agents are executed in parallel.
 When all agents have executed, a aggregator agent synthesizes overall sentiment for the stock.
-The graph implements a node-based cache that configures cache keys and ttl at the agent level.

 # Architecture Components

 - HTTP API: FastAPI
 - Agentic Architecture: Langgraph
-- Agent node caching: Langgraph InMemory Cache
+- Agent node caching: Langgraph Node Cache
 - Agent Observability: LangSmith
-- Data Typing: Pydantic
+- Type Package: Pydantic
-- LLM Models: OpenAI
+- LLM Models: OpenAI, Google Gemini
-- In-Memory Vector Store: ChromaDB
-- Vector Embedding Model: HuggingFace
 - Financial Data API: YFinance
 - Economic Data API: Pandas Datareader